amarranzino/PhotophoreAnalysis/README.md

 ## Data Description:
 R script written for analyzing photophore size and distribution patterns in different species. <br/>

 All raw data used for these analyses are based on measurements of photophores derived from images of preserved specimens.
-Raw images and individual measurments for each specimen are found in the **Photophore Size Data Files**.
+Raw images and individual measurments for each specimen are found in the [**Stomiiform_Photophore_Dat_20250729.csv**](https://github.com/amarranzino/PhotophoreAnalysis/blob/main/Data/Stomiiform_Photophore_Dat_20250729.csv).
 Measurments were made using ImageJ Software. <br/>

-Raw measurment data for all specimnes examined is found in the file **Stomiiform_Photophore_Dat_20250729.csv**. <br/>

-The R script used to generate summary statistics and data visualizations is found in the **Photophore_AnalysesandPlots.R** file. <br/>
+The R script used to generate summary statistics and data visualizations is found in the [**Photophore_AnalysesandPlots.R**](https://github.com/amarranzino/PhotophoreAnalysis/blob/main/Photophore_AnalysesandPlots.R) file. <br/>

 The R script generates an Excel file containing all summary dataframes, including summaries of values grouped by specimen, species, and region.
-These data can be found in the **Photo_Data.xls** file.
-Summary of the fields contained in each dataframe are found below.
+These data can be found in the [**Photo_Data.xls**](https://github.com/amarranzino/PhotophoreAnalysis/blob/main/Data/Photo_Data.xls) file.
+Summary of the fields contained in each dataframe are found below:

 #### **Tab:** Summary_lumped
 #### **Summary:**
 A dataframe summarizing data for a single specimen, grouped by region.
-Export of the dataframe *summary* from the **Photophore_AnalysesandPlots.R** file.
+Export of the dataframe *summary* from the [Photophore_AnalysesandPlots.R](https://github.com/amarranzino/PhotophoreAnalysis/blob/main/Photophore_AnalysesandPlots.R) file.
 #### **Fields:**
 - **species:** species, abbreviated with first letter of Genus and first 3 letters of species epithet.
 Species are abbreviated as follows: Anig = Astronesthes niger; Bmet = Bathophilus metallicus; Cslo = Chauliodus sloani; Cpli = Chirostomias pliopterus; Ebar = Echiostoma barbatum; Fbou = Flagellostomias boureei; Ifas = Idiacanthus fasciola; Lgla = Leptostomias gladiator; Mbar = Melanostomias bartonbeani; Ncap - Neonsethes capensis; Pmic = Pachystomias microdon; Pgue = Photostomias guernei; Sboa = Stomias boa ferox; Tden = Thysanactis dentex
 - **specimen:** specimen identifier.
 Formatted as the 4 letter species name (as specified above) followed by the 1 digit specimen number (ex: Anig1)